Micro-Digital/SecureSMX/README.md

 # SecureSMX

-Release notes (DOC\smx540.txt) have information about boards supported and configuration.
+Release notes in DOC\smx540.txt have information about boards supported and configuration.
 We recommend using STMicro STM32F746G-Discovery (Cortex-M7) which is commonly available for about $50 (e.g. DigiKey STM32F746G-DISCO).
+Select the board in CFG\iararm.h and open the corresponding project file in the APP directory.

 Manuals are in DOC\Manuals.
 The SecureSMX manual supplements the SMX manuals.